 - Peterson tuner

-- Jimi Hendrix Octavio Fuzz running through a Boss GE-7 on separate channel
+- Jimi Hendrix Octavio Fuzz running through a Boss GE-7 on a separate channel

 - MIDI Mouse Controller